What experience has taught us

 In our practice as Executive Search and HR Consultants, we are confronted daily with candidates, their history, their approach, their beliefs – right or wrong, their attitudes and tactics and are privileged observers of their interaction with recruiters and line managers.
 This is an attempt to share the lessons learnt and give some practical tips as to how to improve your chances in the market.
 Some of the things listed will seem obvious, but you’d be surprised by how often we see even seasoned managers make mistakes they could easily avoid.

 The format chosen is that of a weekly series of 6 short articles.
-Today is the first episode in the series:
+Today is the third episode in the series:

-Episode 1 – The value of a good network – Click HERE to watch the video
+Episode 3 – Preparing your CV: your sales brochure – click HERE to watch the video